 Musician Forums pretend to offer support & advice as a community outcome but let me tell you from a decade of being in them, they really don’t, especially these days when the internet is not only on computers but phones, watches etc. so people can fire off responses willy-nilly to satisfy their adrenaline needs instead of to edificate all.
 The idea that musicians would automagically support each other is as nobly flawed as Communism.
 Forums fill up with the lazy & dumb who then set about destroying everything they can.
 They don’t give constructive advice, they needle and snipe till it all falls in a steaming heap (after the best people slip out the side door in Randian fashion).

-YouTube can claim they developed Justin Beiber all they like but if it hadn’t been for The Bieb being picked up and developed in a more personal and traditional manner he’d have been nothing more than the passing novelty of some kid screaming on the steps of some building.
+YouTube can claim they launched Justin Beiber all they like but if it hadn’t been for The Bieb being picked up and developed in a more personal and traditional manner he’d have been nothing more than the passing novelty of some kid screaming on the steps of some building.
 Forgotten.
 YouTube can present a thing but it can’t make it, no matter what the marketing blurb says.

 Being on the radio helps people hear a band and fall in love with them but it can’t make it happen.
 Some people try a bit of reverse logic by saying that a lack of radio killed artist x (and that may be) but swapping the logic to being on the radio = success is flummery at best.
 Definitely not passing the logic test.